aubreyhayes47/LibreAssistant/docs/plugin-api.md

 ## History

 Each invocation is appended to a per-user log that can be retrieved via `GET /api/v1/history/{user_id}`.
 This history powers the Past Requests tab in the web UI and can aid debugging during plugin development.

+## File I/O Plugin Security

+The built-in `file_io` plugin exposes basic filesystem operations.
+It sets `ALLOWED_BASE_DIR` to the user's `~/desktop` directory and passes this value to the MCP file server through `MCP_FS_BASE_DIR`.

+Before any operation, the plugin normalizes user supplied paths with `os.path.realpath` and verifies that the result remains within `ALLOWED_BASE_DIR`.
+Requests that resolve outside this directory are rejected, preventing path traversal and confining access to an explicitly approved workspace.